harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 Where:
 - y = actual label (0 or 1)
 - p = predicted probability (from sigmoid function)
-If y = 1, the second term vanishes and it becomes -log(p) → penalizes low probability for correct class If y = 0, the first term vanishes and it becomes -log(1 - p) → penalizes high probability for the wrong class
+- If y = 1, the second term vanishes and it becomes -log(p) → penalizes low probability for correct class
+- If y = 0, the first term vanishes and it becomes -log(1 - p) → penalizes high probability for the wrong class
+- If y = 1 and ŷ = 0.9 → Loss is small
+- If y = 1 and ŷ = 0.1 → Loss is big

 ### Cost Function
 - To train the parameters `w` and `b` we need a cost function.
-The cost function is used to determine how much error is presentor how close our output is to predicted output.
+The cost function is used to determine how much error is present or how close our output is to predicted output.
 - For the entire training set we require the average of loss function which is the cost function.
 - We need to adjust value of parameters `w` and `b` to minimize cost function `J(w,b)` using techniques like gradient descent.